The Sweet Debate: Carbs from Fruits vs. Desserts

 Understanding Carbohydrates: A Quick Overview

-Carbohydrates are vital macronutrients that our bodies rely on for energy.
+Carbohydrates are vital macronutrients.
+Our bodies rely on them for energy.
 They can be divided into two main types: simple and complex carbohydrates.

-• Simple Carbohydrates: These include sugars like glucose, fructose (found in fruits), and sucrose (table sugar).
-They can quickly elevate energy levels but may also lead to rapid spikes in blood sugar.
+Simple Carbohydrates: These include sugars like glucose, fructose (found in fruits), and sucrose (table sugar).
+They can elevate energy levels quickly but may also cause rapid spikes in blood sugar.

-• Complex Carbohydrates: Found in whole grains, legumes, and starchy vegetables, these provide sustained energy but require more time for digestion, making them a better long-term energy source.
+Complex Carbohydrates: Found in whole grains, legumes, and starchy vegetables, these provide sustained energy.
+They require more time for digestion, making them a better long-term energy source.

 Carbs from Fruits: Nature’s Sweetness